mk-fg/sht-sensor/README.md

 SHT1x differs from SHT7x in packaging, with SHT1x being surface-mountable one and latter having pluggable FR4 package.

-Sensors include additional functionality available via status register (like VDD level check, enabling internal heating element, resolution, OTP reload, etc) which may or may not also be implemented here, see "Stuff that is not implemented" section at the end.
+Sensors include additional functionality available via the status register (like VDD level check, enabling internal heating element, resolution, OTP reload, etc) which may or may not also be implemented here, see "Stuff that is not implemented" section at the end.